 The beauty of the timing is illumined by the recent work of Professors George Marsden and James Burtchaell.
 In The Soul of the American University (Marsden; Oxford, 1994) and The Dying of the Light (Burtchaell; Eerdmans, 1998), these two scholars document the fact that numerous colleges and universities, once established as church-related institutions, have weakened and even abandoned their original Christian commitments.

 By contrast, Pepperdine has taken decisive steps over the past decade to strengthen the Christian mission of the institution.
-This determination extends to each of the schools that make up Pepperdine University: Seaver College, which is the undergraduate institution, the School of Law, the Graduate School of Education and Psychology, the School of Public Policy, and the Graziadio School of Business and Management.
+This determination extends to each of the schools that make up Pepperdine University: Seaver College, which is the undergraduate institution, the School of Law, the Graduate School of Education and Psychology, the School of Public Policy, and the Graziadio Business School.